 FPV Regulatory Notice

 The use and operation of this type of product in the USA and many other countries may require a license and some countries may forbid its use entirely.
 In the USA, you will need a "HAM" amateur radio license.
-Learn more about HAM licenses.
-It is your responsibility to ensure that the use of this product meets the requirements imposed by your government’s rules and regulations for RF devices.
+Learn more about HAM licenses, and find a HAM license exam session in your area.
+It is your responsibility to ensure that the use of this product meets the requirements imposed by your government's rules and regulations for RF devices.
 Do not purchase this product if you are unsure of the government requirements or are not able to comply with them.
 GetFPV cannot be held responsible for your actions if you purchase and/or use this product in violation of your government's regulations.
 By agreeing to our terms and conditions during the check-out process, you also agree to have read and to understand this notice.